 The NAV shall be calculated up to two decimal places.
-However the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
+However, the AMC reserves the right to declare the NAVs up to additional decimal places as it deems appropriate.
 Separate NAV will be calculated and disclosed for each Plan / Option.

-The AMC will calculate and disclose the NAV of the Scheme on all the Business Days.
+The NAVs will be calculated and disclosed on all the Business Days.